Kingdom of Abkhazia: Establishment and consolidation

 The successful defense against the Arabs, and new territorial gains, gave the Abkhazian princes enough power to claim more autonomy from the Byzantine Empire.
 Towards circa 778, Leon II won his full independence with the help of the Khazars; he assumed the title of "King of the Abkhazians" and transferred his capital to the western Georgian city of Kutaisi.
 According to Georgian annals, Leon subdivided his kingdom into eight duchies: Abkhazia proper, Tskhumi, Bedia, Guria, Racha and Takveri, Svaneti, Argveti, and Kutatisi.
 During his reign Abkhazian kingdom was at the stage of the state building and was less active in the matter of spreading the borders of the kingdom to the East.
-After obtaining of the state independence, the matter of the church independence became the main problem.
-In the early 9th century Abkhazian Church broke away from Constantinople and recognized the authority of the Catholicate of Mtskheta; language of the church in Abkhazia shifted from Greek to Georgian, as Byzantine power decreased and doctrinal differences disappeared.
+According to Dimitri Obolensky, Abkhazia was a client state of the Byzantine Empire in the 10th century, with its ruler bearing the title of exousiastes.

 The most prosperous period of the Abkhazian kingdom was between 850 and 950.
 Beginning with George I (c.864 – 871), the increasingly expansionist tendencies of the kingdom led to the enlargement of its realm to the east.
 The Abkhazian kings controlled duchy of Kartli (central and part of eastern Georgia), and interfered in the affairs of the Armenian and Georgian Bagratids.
 In about 908 King Constantine III (c.894 – 923) had finally annexed a significant portion of Kartli, bringing his borders close to the Arab-controlled Tbilisi.
 For a brief period of time, Kakheti and Hereti in eastern Georgia also recognized the Abkhazian suzerainty.
 Constantine III also tried to extend his influence over Alania by supporting their Christianization.
 Under his son, George II (c.923 – 957), the Abkhazian Kingdom reached a climax of power and prestige.
 George was also known as a promoter of Orthodox Christianity and a patron of Georgian Christian culture.
 He helped to establish Christianity as an official religion in Alania, winning the thanks of Constantinople.
 The contemporary Georgian annals knew him as a "builder of churches".
 George's successors, however, were unable to retain the kingdom's strength and integrity.
 During the reign of Leon III (c.960–969), Kakheti and Hereti emancipated themselves from the Abkhazian rule.
 A bitter civil war and feudal revolts which began under Demetrius III (c.969–976) led the kingdom into complete anarchy under the unfortunate Theodosius III the Blind (c.975 – 978), a weak and inauspicious king.

+In the early 10th century the church of the Kingdom of Abkhazia separated from Constantinople and eventually merged with the Iberian church of East Georgia; the Georgian language made progress in Abkhazia and translations of sacred texts were carried out.